harikvpy/crud/README.md

 0.11  Action buttons changed to use buttons grouping them into a btn-group.
       Added colors to them indicating the severity of the action's outcome.

+0.12  Move delete operation into an independent GET action through the
+      '?o=delete' parameter.